Best trout Lures for Winter Fishing

 Inline Spinners are great at catching trout any time of the year.

-I love fishing inline spinners for trout, but many of them work best at a slightly faster retrieve.
-The Mepps Marabou features a large Colorado style blade, which starts spinning at slower speeds than any other blade style.
-This makes the Mepps Marabou an excellent spinning for fishing slow to sluggish trout.
+However, many of these lures work best with a slightly faster retrieve.
+The Mepps Marabou, on the other hand, features a large Colorado-style blade that starts spinning at slower speeds than any other blade style.

 Acme Kastmaster